 - 1 cup frozen green peas, defrosted (optional)

-- 2 cups cooked noodles (definitely not optional)
+- 2 cups cooked noodles (any variety)

 - Warm the chicken fat or butter in a large dutch oven over medium heat.
 Add the neck bone and the giblets.
 Season liberally with salt (about 1 teaspoon).
 Stir.